bixlermike/bixlermike/README.md

 ### Hi there 👋

-### This is my 17th year of teaching alongside my government work.
+This is my 17th year of teaching alongside my government work.

-### This account is for my Data Analysis and Visualization with Python, Data Science, and Senior Capstone projects at MATES.
+This account is for my Data Analysis and Visualization with Python, Data Science, and Senior Capstone projects at MATES.
 Please share your accounts with me.

-### Senior Capstone studenets: Midterm progress presentations are due Friday, March 31st at the end of the block!
+Senior Capstone students: Midterm progress presentations are due Friday, March 31st at the end of the block!

 <!--
 **bixlermike/bixlermike** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.